Elio-Aliaj/Automated-Website-and-CMS/README.md

 1. In the main project folder (Automated-Website-and-CMS), locate the `.env.example` file
 2. Rename it to `.env`
-3. Open the `.env` file and replace `API_KEY` with your actual OpenAI API Key.
+3. Open the `.env` file:
+   - Replace `ID` with your actual OpenAI API Organization Id.
-4. And replace `ORGANIZATION` with your actual OpenAI API Organization.
+   - Replace `KEY` with your actual OpenAI API Key.

 #### Running 🏃‍♂️